Jchisholm204/ModFC/README.md

 **REQUIRED MATERIALS:**

-1 Raspberry pi, perferably not a 3B+
+1 Raspberry pi, perferably a 3B+

 2 Relays, low voltage would be best but any relays that will work with Aurduino or Raspberry Pi will work